-Objectives: This course aims at imparting knowledge about the role of microorganism in agriculture.
-Importance of soil microbiota in relation to the formation of soil, biogeochemical cycling of important nutrients, as biofertilizers and biopesticides are also described.
-Further, major plant diseases caused by microorganisms and the importance of tissue culture in enhancing plant productivity are also covered.
+- To provide knowledge about the role of microorganism in agriculture. - To provide information about the Importance of biogeochemical cycles and use of biofertilizers and biocontrol agents for maintaining soil health. - To provide in depth understanding of plant diseases caused by microorganisms and the importance of tissue culture in enhancing plant productivity.